Recordings/Discussions

 Before joining the Choir of Men and Boys at Grace Church, Philp Cave was previously Organist and Choirmaster at All Souls Episcopal Church in Washington, DC, at Immanuel Church-on-the-Hill, in Alexandria, Virginia, and at St. James’s, West Hartford, Connecticut.

 Philp Cave currently teaches voice and music history at The College of New Jersey.
-Philip is founder (1991) and conductor of the English vocal ensemble Magnificat, which specializes in the restoration and performance of neglected masterworks of the Baroque and Renaissance periods.
+He is founder (1991) and conductor of the English vocal ensemble Magnificat, which specializes in the restoration and performance of neglected masterworks of the Baroque and Renaissance periods.
 The ensemble has toured and performed in England, Spain, Greece and the USA, and has released a dozen CD recordings, which have attracted significant critical acclaim.
+Currently he is conductor-in-residence at Conductor-in-Residence, Duke University Chapel, providing rtistic and educational leadership for programs and performances relating to his expertise in early music.
+This includes directing the Duke Chapel Evensong Singers, Bach Cantata Series, and Chorworks summer program for emerging singers.

-Active as a vocal and choral clinician and teacher, Philp Cave has led many masterclasses and workshops in the UK and USA.
+Active as a vocal and choral clinician and teacher, Philp Cave has led many master-classes and workshops in the UK and USA.
 He is a recipient of the Byrne Award from the London Handel Society, and the Noah Greenberg Award from the American Musicological Society.
 He is the founder and director of Chorworks, Inc., whose workshops bring together distinguished faculty and enthusiastic participants to increase the knowledge of early choral repertoire and performing techniques.
+He currently lives in Chapel Hill, North Carolina, USA

 Contributed by